In order to highlight how body orientation matters in non-verbal communication, consider the following scenario:

 Now, what if the third person isn’t welcomed at all?
 You’ll notice that as the two people talk to the third intruder, they’ll only turn their heads toward him to answer him and not their shoulders and the rest of the body.
 This is a clear sign of rejection, at least for this moment.

-It doesn’t necessarily mean they hate him or something, it’s just that they don’t want him to be the part of the current ongoing conversation.
+It doesn’t necessarily mean they hate him or something, it’s just that they don’t want him to be a part of the current ongoing conversation.

 They’re both non-verbally telling the third person, “Leave us alone.
 Can’t you see we’re talking?”
 Often the third person senses this and leaves or tries to force himself in if he’s desperate.